-When transferring a trained model to a new region, one of the main challenges encountered is the domain shift problem.
-This arises because temporal dynamics, such as seasonal fluctuations, weather patterns, or urban development, can vary significantly between the region where the model was originally trained and the new region where it is being applied.
-These differences may hinder the model's ability to generalize effectively, as it may fail to account for the specific temporal characteristics of the new region.
-To overcome this challenge, fine-tuning the model becomes essential.
-Fine-tuning involves adapting the model to the new region’s distinct temporal dynamics while preserving the generalization capabilities learned from the original data.
-A well-designed model for STF should be capable of generalizing across different regions by learning transferable features during training.
-For instance, studies like~\cite{huang2024stfdiff} assume that spatial relationships and sensor biases remain consistent from the original region to the transferred region, and thus propose that fine-tuning the model with a focus on temporal dynamics helps the model better address the unique characteristics of different regions.
+When transferring a trained STF model to a new geographical ROI, one of the primary challenges is the domain shift problem.
+This issue arises because spatio-temporal dynamics, such as seasonal cycles, meteorological conditions, land-cover composition, and urban development, can differ substantially between the training region and the target region.
+As a result, models trained under specific climatic or environmental conditions may fail to generalize effectively.
+To mitigate this limitation, fine-tuning becomes essential.
+Fine-tuning adapts the pretrained model to the target region by updating its parameters using region-specific data, allowing it to capture local temporal dynamics while retaining the transferable representations learned during initial training.
+Ideally, STF models should be designed to learn robust and generalizable features that remain valid across diverse regions and environmental conditions.
+For example, studies such as~\cite{huang2024stfdiff} assume that spatial relationships and sensor-related biases are largely invariant across regions, and therefore emphasize adapting temporal representations through fine-tuning.